brohlf/technical-writing-portfolio/Discord Setup Tutorial/tutorial.md

 ## 1. Create Your Server <a name="serverCreation"></a>
 Time to create your server!
 This is where you will be hosting your games.
 It'll be a bit lonely at first, but soon it will be full of friends!

-**Follow these** steps to create your server:
+**Follow these steps** to create your server:
 <ol>
   <li>
     Click on the "Add a Server" button, represented by a plus icon on left-side menu bar
   </li>
   <li>
-    Select "Create My Own
+    Select "Create My Own"
   </li>
   <li>
     Select "For me and my friends"